 I have fabulous grown up children both in Canberra and in Melbourne, and family in England, Spain and the USA.
 One good thing about having an international family is getting to visit them all and enjoying the different cultures (not to mention the food!).

 My passion is to help people see where they are at, find who they want to be and where they want to go, discover how to get there, and support them along the way.
 Sometimes the journey is a tough one but knowing someone is in your corner really helps.

 I have many years experience working with individuals.
-I work at a chronic pain and rehabilitation clinic in Canberra where I see chronic pain patients as well as private clients who come for help for many different reasons such as infertility, depression, anxiety, stress etc. I also see clients over Skype from all over the world.
+I work at a chronic pain and rehabilitation clinic in Canberra where I see chronic pain patients as well as private clients who come for help for many different reasons such as infertility, depression, anxiety, stress etc. I also see clients over Zoom and Skype from all over the world.

 I am also experienced in working with groups, large and small.
 I have been a Mindfulness practitioner and facilitator for many years and run programs that combine Mindfulness and other highly effective strategies.
 These are always targeted to the specific audience with whom I am working with.

 As an experienced guest speaker, I love the opportunity to share my message and journey at conferences, workshops, group or workplace events, and I am told I give a good interview on the radio or in print media.
 People in Australia say they love listening to my quirky English accent and light-hearted way of speaking, and can relate to what I say.
 (And strangely enough people in England, Europe and the USA think I have a great Australian accent!!)

 Clinical counsellor registered with the Psychotherapy and Counselling Association of Australia (PACFA)

 Clinical hypnotherapist registered with the Australian Hypnotherapist Association (AHA)

 Full membership with Australian and New Zealand Infertility Counsellors Association (ANZICA)